retrosnob/retrosnob.github.io/pythonbook.md

 Examples of using the interactive shell.
 ![Thonny user interface](http://retrosnob.github.io/Thonny_shell.png)

-Thonny tips:
+**Thonny tips:**
-If your program hangs, use the red Stop button to halt it.
+* If your program hangs, use the red Stop button to halt it.
-You can clear the shell by right-clicking on it and choosing Clear.
+* You can clear the shell by right-clicking on it and choosing Clear.
-Thonny has an "assistant" that warns you of various things.
+* Thonny has an "assistant" that warns you of various things.
 I find it annoying.
 You can disable it in Tools, Options, Assistant....
-Python has a debugger built in.
-In my opinion, the default settin
+* Python has a debugger built in.
+In my opinion, the default setting of *Nicer* is too verbose.
+You can change it to Faster in Tools, Options, Run & Debug....

 # Variables and data types